7layerorg/it-lab-guides/mongodb-cluster/README.md

 # MongoDB Sharded Cluster – Ansible Galaxy Role
 ## Proper Galaxy Role Structure

-This repository provides a practical, step-by-step guide for deploying and testing a MongoDB replica set cluster in a lab environment with Ansible.
+This repository provides a practical, step-by-step guide for deploying and testing a MongoDB replica set cluster in a lab environment using Ansible.
+Validated in Oracle Server Linux 9.3, MongoDB 7.0.2.5.
+Designed for IT professionals and students seeking hands-on experience with MongoDB sharding and replication fundamentals.

-It has been validated on [test environment details: Oracle Server Linux 9.3, MongoDB 7.0.25.], and is intended for IT professionals, students, and anyone looking to understand the setup and operational basics of MongoDB sharded or replicated clusters.
+###Features:

-Supports: Multi-node cluster setup (replica set), Vagrant-based deployments, easy local or VM environment testing.
+- Multi-node cluster setup (replica set)
-Requirements: Basic familiarity with Vagrant, Linux command line, and MongoDB concepts.
+- Vagrant-based or direct deployment; easy VM/lab adaptation
-Cluster validation: All instructions have been fully tested for repeatable and reliable cluster formation; troubleshooting steps are included for common issues.
+- Reliable, repeatable installation with thoroughly tested Ansible playbooks
-Purpose: Suitable for training, demonstrations, or lab scenarios—not intended for production use but can be further customized for Prod environment.
+- Includes troubleshooting notes for common cluster setup issues

-This is a fully operational prototype, minimal baseline test cluster to see how it works and how to deploy it via Ansible.
+###Requirements: Familiarity with Vagrant (optional), Linux CLI, and fundamental MongoDB concepts.

-Current deployment has no user setup neither secure communication which needed in Production deployment.
+####Note: This project implements a minimal, operational test cluster for educational and lab purposes.
+Production deployments require additional setup, including user authentication and SSL for secure communications.

-The user and secure based communication will be deployed later on in a sub article.
+##Directory Structure:

 ```
 /opt/mongodb-cluster/